Media Convergence Definition, Example Types & Elements

 Figure 2: Traditional Japanese Restaurant

 The gift-giving etiquette is another ritualistic and meaningful custom in Japan.
 They offer gifts on many occasions; for example, they provide many traditional gifts for all participants at the conference.
 Nobody can deny the cordial hospitality offered by the University of Tsukuba.
-Along with me, all participants from diverse countries became glad and praised them.
+Along with me, all the participants from diverse countries became glad and praised them.
 They are treating us very politely.
 I became confused several times when I thought about how they attacked Pearl Harbor in 1941 in the United States.
-It seems Tokyo is the world’s most secure and peaceful capital for living without the hassle.
+It seems Tokyo is the world's most secure and peaceful capital for living without the hassle.

 I decided to rest for the third day because I was exhausted.
 We spent the whole day together inside the house, gossiping, cooking, and eating.
 In addition, we planned to roam around Tokyo the next day.
 I have to return to Malaysia in two days, so I need to plan to see all the best places in Tokyo within two days.
-We divided Tokyo city into two zones for visiting them in two days.
+We divided Tokyo City into two zones for visiting them in two days.

 On the fourth day, my friend and I followed the train to visit SKYTREE, the tallest tower in Japan, located in Sumida, Tokyo.
 It costs only JP¥450 and takes around 30 minutes from Akabane station to Oshiage Station (SKYTREE), but it needs to change the platform two times.
 Since 2011, it has been the tallest structure in Japan, extending its height to 634.0 meters and making it the second tallest tower and structure globally, after the Canton Tower and the Burj Khalifa.
 The primary objective of using this tower is broadcasting; for example, they use it for TV signals and radio waves for national broadcaster NHK and a few numbers TV channels.

 Every day they allow only 10,000 tourists to visit the sky tree.
 The ticket option is divided into three types: combo ticket, Tembo gallery, and Tembo deck.
 The ticket is around JP¥10 00 for all three tiers.
 Tourists can visit only one or two, or all three decks.
-My excitement got palpable when I was lifted to the top floor of the Sky Tree.
-We had seen all three tiers—the tower’s appearance changes with changes in a light color.
+My excitement was palpable when I was lifted to the top floor of the Sky Tree.
+We had seen all three tiers—the tower's appearance changes with changes in a light color.

 My tour to Japan was successful when I saw Tokyo from the Tembo Deck and the tower's top floor.
 Viewing the entire city from the top floor at night was excellent.
 After all, I did not forget to buy some souvenirs from the observation levels of Tokyo Sky Tree; it made my journey more compelling.